-Of the original founders of Mankato, two names stand out in prominence: Parson King Johnson (called “P.K.” by all his associates) and Henry Jackson.
+Among the founding fathers of Mankato, Minnesota, two names stand out in prominence: Parson King Johnson (called “P.K.” by all his associates) and Henry Jackson.
 P.K.
 Johnson was the first actual settler, but Jackson soon followed.
 Johnson and Jackson, along with other members of the founding company, arrived at the Bend of the Minnesota River in February 1852.

 Henry Jackson married Angelina Bivins in 1838 at Buffalo, New York, and the next year the couple came to Green Bay, Wisconsin.
 By 1843 they were living in St. Paul.
 Henry became postmaster in St. Paul while Angelina became known as “the pioneer American lady of St. Paul.”
 Possibly this sobriquet derived from the generous hospitality proverbial to this lady.
 A year after Henry came to Mankato in 1852, Angelina joined him.
 Henry died in Mankato in 1857, and in 1864 Angelina married John S. Hinckley.
 She met with all the rugged experiences that belonged to the wives of the pioneers.
 Henry seems to have been the proprietor of a general store in Mankato.
 Some of the items Henry was known to stock in his store are interesting: barrels of varieties of whiskey, sardines, oysters, and tobacco.
 Apparently, he had an epicurean taste for the pioneer community.